adamscarlat/hands-on-ML-with-Scikit-Learn-and-Tensorflow/edition3/ch16-nlp/transformer.md

       the word pizza is third, so we add a positional vector for the third index.
 In the second sentence the position is first, so we add a positional vector for the first index.
 This makes the embedded vector change according to the position of the word in the sentence.
+  - We use a variation of the sine and cosine functions to introduce positional vectors.
+These vectors save positional information that is absolute (e.g token "pizza" is 3 spaces from the beginning) and relative (e.g token pizza is 1 space from "eats").

 * Another concept introduced in transformers is `self-attention`
   - This is a mechanism that creates similarity scores for all pairs of words in a sentence.